MicrosoftDocs/memdocs/memdocs/intune/protect/certificates-scep-configure.md

   If your CA runs Windows Server 2008 R2 SP1, you must [install the hotfix from KB2483564](https://support.microsoft.com/kb/2483564/).

-- **NDES server role** – To support using the Certificate Connector for Microsoft Intune with SCEP, you must configure the Windows Server that will run the connector with the Network Device Enrollment Service (NDES) server role.
+- **NDES server role** – To support using the Certificate Connector for Microsoft Intune with SCEP, you must configure the Windows Server that will host the certificate connector with the Network Device Enrollment Service (NDES) server role.
 The connector supports installation on Windows Server 2012 R2 or later.
 In a later section of this article, we guide you through [installing NDES](#set-up-ndes).

-  - The server that hosts NDES must be domain-joined and in the same forest as your Enterprise CA.
+  - The server that hosts NDES and the connector must be domain-joined and in the same forest as your Enterprise CA.
   - We recommend you don’t use NDES that's installed on the server that hosts the Enterprise CA. While use of NDES that's installed on an Enterprise CA is supported, this configuration represents a security risk when the CA services internet requests.
-  - You'll install the certificate connector on the same server that hosts NDES.
   - Internet Explorer Enhanced Security Configuration [must be disabled on the server that hosts NDES](/previous-versions/windows/it-pro/windows-server-2003/cc775800(v=ws.10)) and the Microsoft Intune Connector.

   To learn more about NDES, see [Network Device Enrollment Service Guidance](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/hh831498(v=ws.11)) in the Windows Server documentation, and [Using a Policy Module with the Network Device Enrollment Service](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/dn473016(v=ws.11)).